trovent/YAETWi/README.md

 * v2.4.0
   * provides an option to write an output down to file
   * all commits from now on are signed with a key 745FB4B5625BE79B68E39AA5F6E89A9718CB6CCD
+* v2.7.1
+  * removed verbose parameter
+  * provides an option to write down into a user-specified directory
+  * on dump shows timestamps of events for triggered providers
 # YAETWix

 ### Description